 Then we updated his social media presences, by creating a bunch of content for Facebook, Instagram, and Twitter.
 This included shooting 5 fresh videos on-site at his school to introduce his campaign messages, both in Irish and English.

-We have years of experience helping all types of businesses and individuals create and manage content for social media.
-Find out how we can help you too.
+We have years of experience helping all types of businesses and individuals create and manage content for social media. .

 With all of John’s content created, we turned to the more technical task of seeding out the content to the right audiences on Instagram and Facebook.
 Even though we were tight for time, we still managed to get some testing in, and quickly worked out the strongest platforms for John.

-Once we had that worked out, our strategy was to reach as many relevant people with our ads, and then shuttle them through the messages, so that each person saw a couple of John’s campaign ads, enhancing their vote in this social media election campaign.
+Once we had identified where John was resonating the strongest, our strategy was to reach as many relevant people with our ads as possible, and then shuttle them through the campaign messages, so that each person saw more than one of John’s campaign ideas, thereby enhancing their vote in this social media election campaign.